tonymm81/table_project/README.md

 - Build up the logic, how to control chanced devices.
 This might need some modifications to wlan_devices.py codes.

 - Figure out, how we can adjust the buld brightness and table state.

+## version 119
+- Now I can change the device state from react native.
+There is still some issues with pulps and some errors still coming but it still good procress.
+So lets continue figuring out this in next version